 Horne has been a nurse since 2005, always in the ICU, taking care of the sickest patients in the hospital.
 But after her cancer experience, she says her approach to patient care has forever changed.

-“I’ve always been driven to provide the best care for my patients but going through cancer personally and being on the patent side of things, that changed me,” Horne says.
+“I’ve always been driven to provide the best care for my patients but going through cancer personally and being on the patient side of things, that changed me,” Horne says.
 “Now I know firsthand what they’re feeling—the fear, the uncertainty.
 It’s not just about the physical pain, but the emotional toll, too.
 Knowing how that truly feels has made me a better nurse.”

 That extra layer of care has not gone unnoticed.
 Horne was recently recognized as one of 28 Atrium Health nurses named North Carolina Great 100 nurses for 2024, a prestigious accolade she accepts with humility.